New Massive Gravity Holography: Holographic RG flows and phase transitions

 The $(2+)$-phase corresponding to the coupling space interval $ \sigma\in p_{ms}=(|\sigma_+^*|_{UV},\infty)$ is characterized by the \emph{finite} value of correlation length for $\sigma \rightarrow\infty$:

-as one can easily verify from the limit of eq.(\ref{ft1}) taking into account the remarkable "resonance" property $\frac{1}{2y_0}+\frac{1}{y_+}+\frac{1}{y_-}=0$, specific for our quadratic superpotential.
+as one can easily verify from the limit of eq.(\ref{ft1}) taking into account the remarkable "resonance" property $\frac{1}{2y_0}+\frac{1}{y_+}+\frac{1}{y_-}=0$, specific for our quadratic superpotential\footnote{Which in fact assures that the ``naked singularity" $\sigma=\infty$ is \emph{not} a critical point.}.
 We observe that in this phase the coupling constant runs to infinity while the RG scale is running in the finite interval $L_*\in (0,L_*^{(ms)})$ thus defining particular \emph{mass gap}

 As a consequence the corresponding $\Phi_{\sigma}$ correlation function (\ref{fs}) changes its behaviour including now at the leading order specific exponential decay term $e^{-M_{ms}|x_{12}|}$ that determines the massive properties of this $pCFT_2$-phase.
 We have therefore an example of phase transition from massless to the massive phase that occurs at the UV critical point $|\sigma_+^*|$ in the $(2+)$-phase of $pCFT_2$ model.
-The 3D gravity description of such phase transition involves \emph{two different} NMG solutions having coinciding boundary conditions $(|\sigma_+^*|,\Lambda_{eff}^+, \Delta_+)$ at their common boundary $z\rightarrow\infty$, i.e. at $\sigma(\infty)=|\sigma_+^*|$.
-The massive phase is "holographically" described by \emph{singular} DW metrics giving rise to $(a)AdS_3$ space-time with naked singularity \cite{nmg}, while the massless one corresponds to the regular DW (constructed in ref.\cite{nmg}) interpolating between the two NMG vacua $|\sigma_+^*|_{UV}$ and $0_{R}$.
+The 3d gravity description of such phase transition involves \emph{two different} NMG solutions having coinciding boundary conditions $(|\sigma_+^*|,\Lambda_{eff}^+, \Delta_+)$ at their common boundary $z\rightarrow\infty$, i.e. at $\sigma(\infty)=|\sigma_+^*|$.
+The massive phase is ``holographically" described by \emph{singular} DW metrics giving rise to $(a)AdS_3$ space-time with naked singularity \cite{nmg} , while the massless one corresponds to the regular DW (constructed in ref.\cite{nmg}) interpolating between the two NMG vacua $|\sigma_+^*|_{UV}$ and $0_{R}$.

 The above analysis of the critical phenomena in $pCFT_2$ model (and their 3D geometrical counterparts) based on the standard statistical mechanical and RG methods, allows us to establish the \emph{basic rule} of the off-critical $(a)AdS_3/CFT_2$ correspondence, namely: the NMG-geometrical description of the \emph{phase transitions} in its dual $pCFT_2$ model is given by the analytic properties - poles, zeros, cuts and essential singularities - of the\emph{ scale factor} $e^{\varphi}$ of 3D DW's metrics of the $(a)H_3$ (euclidean) type: